learn-good/llm-repo-understanding/README.md

 This helps reduce inference costs by focusing on relevant content.

-## Step 4: Create summaries of files and directories and aggregate into enriched filetree
+## Step 4: Create summaries of files and aggregate into enriched filetree
 Run `python enrich_filetree.py -f path/to/filetree.xml -d path/to/input/directory` to generate XML summaries of files and stitch them together to form an enriched filetree. `enriched_filetree.xml` will be found in the output directory if specified with `-o`, or `outputs/{repo_name}/summaries/enriched_filetree.xml` by default.

 > [!NOTE]